skeuomorph-wow/suboptimal/README.md

 Raid takes down any remaining whelps, then positions by doorway.

-Bebu applies demo shout (TODO note: not you mints for faster threat?).
+Bebu applies demo shout.
 No CoR if tanks don't have wbuffs.

 TODO Note: are we still doing in and out on blast wave or nah?

 ## Lab Packs

-Mathelot distracting techies, mcroy and cheefan each take a warlock.
+Mathelot distracting techies, Cheefan ( :skull:) and Babu ( :x: ) each take a warlock.

 LoS as much as possible, goal is to separate warlocks from techs